IamSreeman/IamSreeman.github.io/_posts/2021-07-11-the-incompetent-transmission-of-religious-scriptures-by-supposed-gods.md

 - [Abrahamic  religions](#abrahamic-religions)
 - [Nontheistic religions](#nontheistic-religions)

-**Note**: The crux of this argument was made by me on [11th July 2021](http://www.wall.org/~aron/blog/comparing-religions-v-historical-accounts/#comment-2650665){:target="_blank"} as a comment on a post by Aron Wall.
-But this post is written in 2024.

 ## Introduction

 The problem of evil is a very powerful argument against monotheism.
 Abrahamic theologians' least absurd solution for this is Plantinga’s free will defense.
 But there are many [natural evils](https://en.wikipedia.org/wiki/Problem_of_evil#Natural_evil){:target="_blank"}, like tornados, floods, etc, that are not caused by any person's free will.
 Plantinga claims that even these are caused by Satan's free will.
 It is very absurd to make such *ad hoc* claims with no evidence.
 Why a god respects the free will of Satan more than all the natural suffering endured by sentient beings remains unanswered.